Though content marketing and native advertising are both popular forms of digital marketing,...

 Raising brand awareness through advertising

 As mentioned, advertising definitely has its place in many marketing plans.

 There are several kinds of advertising and the right one(s) for you will depend on your product/service, your target audience and your budget.

 You may choose one or more of these but you should always choose based on the target audience you want to attract, so make sure you do your research about how they interact with and respond to different media.

-Let’s explore the most common below:
+Let’s explore the most common ways to raise brand awareness below:

 Newspapers and print

 Print advertising is one of the most common and traditional types of brand awareness advertising.
-It can appear in newspapers, magazines, journals, trade books and newsletters and usually features image and text in equal measure.
+It can appear in newspapers, magazines, journals, trade books and newsletters and usually features images and text in equal measure.